pawlkris/flatiron-blog-log-react/README.md

 There is also a dashboard graphing the top 10 blog post topics (indicated by post tags) and a table of the frequency of topics across all blog posts.
 This page can be filtered by cohort.

-The overall interface is intentionally very simple because any other communication (e.g. comments or claps) should still happen on Medium as a means to increase visibilty to the external world (increase, that SEO!).
+The overall interface is intentionally very simple because any other communication (e.g. comments or claps) should still happen on Medium as a means to increase visibilty to the external world (increase that SEO!).
 With that in mind, join up and get your clap on for your fellow students!

 ### Featuring
 * Full CRUD functionality through a Ruby on Rails API on a PostgreSQL Database, hosted on Heroku (https://flatiron-blog-log-backend.herokuapp.com... go to https://flatiron-blog-log-backend.herokuapp.com/api/users to see json of all users)